goyek/goyek/README.md

 ## Description

 **goyek** (/ˈɡɔɪæk/ [🔊 listen](http://ipa-reader.xyz/?text=%CB%88%C9%A1%C9%94%C9%AA%C3%A6k))
-is used to create build automation in Go.
+is a task automation tool.
 As opposed to many other tools, it is just a Go library with API inspired by [`testing`](https://golang.org/pkg/testing),